 - Reduces paperwork at DHS FCRCs.

-Active AABD community spenddown clients may enroll in Pay-in Spenddown.
+Active AABD community spenddown clients, (including persons receiving DoA Community Care Program services) may enroll in Pay-In Spenddown.
 However, clients who receive DHS Division of Rehabilitation Services (DRS) or DHS Division of Developmental Disabilities (DDD) community-based services are not eligible to participate.
-See PM 15-08-13 for policy regarding meeting spenddown centrally with ORS/DDD Services.
+See PM 15-08-13 for policy regarding meeting spenddown centrally with DHS-DRS/DDD Services.